XMPP Message Destination

 authentication.

-option defines a space-separated list of user or MUC JIDs to distribute messages
+The recipients option defines a space-separated list of user or MUC JIDs to distribute messages

 to; MUC JIDs in particular must have a resource part set, which is interpreted as the nick to use